SheCodesAus/she-codes-crowdfunding-api-project-DaniiBlack/MVP_SUBMISSION.md

 3. a blog page for users who own projects and are actively fundraising for their cause, to also post content if they are artists/ writers/ journalists etc
 4. *tentive feature: live(ish) exchange rates for donating to international projects such as doctors without borders
 - [x] An API specification.
-  - **USER**
-    - POST: create user
-    - PUT: user/userid(pk), edit user
-    - DELETE: delete user
-    - GET: return user's information (id, email address, name etc)
-  - **PROJECT**
-    - POST: /project/pledge, to pledge to project
-    - PUT: project/projectid, edit project and place project on hold status (not currently acception new supporters)
-    - DELETE: project/projectid, delete a project
-    - GET: project/projects, view all (potentially could use a query param here project/projects?queryParamGoesHere for viewing all by category)
   - **PLEDGE**
     - POST: /pledge, create pledge
     - PUT: ?
     - DELETE: pledge/pledgeid, delete a pledge (admin only)
     - GET: pledge/pledges, view all pledges.
 Can use media queries here also?
 Can a user view all pledges made through the site or only their own?
 Probably all, automatically set to annonymous.
+  - **PROJECT**
+    - POST: /project/pledge, to pledge to project
+    - PUT: project/projectid, edit project and place project on hold status (not currently acception new supporters)
+    - DELETE: project/projectid, delete a project
+    - GET: project/projects, view all (potentially could use a query param here project/projects?queryParamGoesHere for viewing all by category)
+  - **USER**
+    - POST: create user
+    - PUT: user/userid(pk), edit user
+    - DELETE: delete user
+    - GET: return user's information (id, email address, name etc)
 - [x] A database schema.
-  - **USER**
-    - id
-    - username
-    - email address
-    - password
-    - profile picture
   - **PLEDGE**
     - total/ goal
     - amount currently at